aebergl/MatSurv/README.md

 * `NoWarnings`: A true/false value which, if true, no warnings are printed if subjects are removed. (default: false)

+* 'MedianLess': By default 'x < median' is used for median cut, but if false 'x > median' is used instead, only affect the results when there is an odd number of samples (default: true)

 KM plot options
+* `legend`: Whether to show group legend.
+Default: true

-* `LineColor`: Either a matrix of size numLevels-by-3 representing the colormap to be used, or a string for a MATLAB colormap (lines, parula, cool, prism) or 'JCO' 'nejm' 'Lancet' 'Science' 'Nature','lines' for a set of journal dependent palettes or custom default 'aeb01' (default:'aeb01')
+* `LineColor`: Either a matrix of size numLevels-by-3 representing the colormap to be used, or a string for a MATLAB colormap (lines, parula, cool, prism) or 'JCO' 'nejm' 'Lancet' 'Science' 'Nature' 'lines' for a set of journal dependent palettes or custom default 'aeb01' (default:'aeb01')

 * `FlipGroupOrder`: Flips the order of the groups in the legend.